Toshiba Laptop

 Looking for more guides?
 Follow us on Facebook for all the latest repair news.

-Remove all screws from the bottom case.
+Remove all screws from the bottom cover.

-Toshiba Portégé Z30-A bottom case was removed.
+The Toshiba Portégé Z30-A bottom case was removed.

-Remove four screws securing the battery, disconnect the battery connector from the motherboard, and you can remove the battery.
+Remove the four screws securing the battery, disconnect the battery connector from the motherboard, and you can remove the battery.

-It has two Samsung 4GB PC3L-12800S 1600MHz RAM, and the Toshiba part number is G4BC000207S0.
+It has two Samsung 4GB PC3L-12800S 1600MHz RAM modules, and the Toshiba part number is G4BC000207S0.

 The Toshiba Portégé Z30-A comes with a Toshiba 256GB SSD.

-Remove two screws securing the heat sink.
+Remove the two screws securing the heat sink.

 Toshiba Portégé Z30-A heat sink and cooling fan